em008/ML-Model-With-UI/README.md

 To run the app locally open a terminal or CLI and navigate to the directory where the `requirements.txt` file is located.
 Next, run the following command to install the packages listed in `requirements.txt`: `pip install -r requirements.txt`.
 Then, navigate to the directory where the `app.py` file is located and run the command: `python app.py`.
 The app will run on this local development [server](http://127.0.0.1:5000) by deafult unless manually changed.

 Tech Stack
-- Machine learning model: Python, Tensorflow, Keras
+- Machine Learning Model: Python, Tensorflow, Keras
 - Backend: Python, Flask
 - Frontend: HTML, CSS